MatthewReid854/reliability/docs/Histogram.rst

 Histogram
 '''''''''

 This function plots a histogram using the matplotlib histogram (plt.hist()), but adds some additional features.
-Default formatting is improved.
-The number of bins is optimized using the `Freedman–Diaconis rule <https://en.wikipedia.org/wiki/Freedman%E2%80%93Diaconis_rule>`_, and there is an option to shade the bins white above a chosen threshold.
+Default formatting is improved, the number of bins is optimized using the `Freedman–Diaconis rule <https://en.wikipedia.org/wiki/Freedman%E2%80%93Diaconis_rule>`_, and there is an option to shade the bins white above a chosen threshold.
 If you would like to specify the number of bins rather than having the optimal number calculated, then the bins argument allows this.

 Inputs: